 Our old upright fridge/freezer was a Zanussi "ZFC 62/23 FF" bought seven or eight years ago and still working OK.

 However, at ~2kWh/day electricity consumption out of a house total of 7kWh, and given that we wanted a bit more freezer space, and given that we'd just put up a solar PV microgeneration system on the roof that our old machine would consume the entire output of, we decided that it was time for an upgrade.

-The Zanussi gross fridge and freezer capacities were 175l and 65l respectively (170l and 50l net), and a nominal 1.7kWh/day power consumption (though it was measured to be 2kWh/day with a PM230 plug-in power meter).
+The Zanussi fridge and freezer gross capacities were 175l and 65l respectively (170l and 50l net).
+The Zanussi had a nominal 1.7kWh/day power consumption. though it was measured to be 2kWh/day with a PM230 plug-in power meter.